-We have written about long term trends in the costs of computing hardware.
-We are interested in evaluating the current prices more thoroughly, both to validate the long term trend data, and because current hardware prices are particularly important to know about.
+We have written about long term trends and short term trends in the costs of computing hardware.
+We are interested in evaluating the current prices more thoroughly, both to validate the trend data, and because current hardware prices are particularly important to know about.

 We separately investigated CPUs, GPUs, computing as a service, and supercomputers.
-In all categories, we collected some contemporary instances which we judged heuristically as especially likely to be cost-effective.
+We used somewhat different methods to estimate the price in these categories, based on the data available.
 We did not find any definitive source on the most cost-effective in any category, or in general, so our examples are probably not the very cheapest.
 Nevertheless, these figures give a crude sense for the cost of computation in the contemporary market.
-Our full dataset of CPUs, GPUs and supercomputers is here, and contains data on twenty two machines.
-Our data on computing as a service is all included in this page.
+Our data is here.

-For CPUs and GPUs, we list the price of the CPU and/or GPU (GPUs were always used with a CPU, so we include the cost for both), but not other computer components.
-We compared prices between one complete rack server and the set of four processors inside it, and found the complete server was around 36% more expensive ($30,000 vs. $22,000).
+For CPUs and GPUs, we include only the original recommended retail price of the CPU or GPU, and not other computer components (i.e. we do not even include the cost of CPUs in the price of GPUs).
+In 2015 we compared prices between one complete rack server and the set of four processors inside it, and found the complete server was around 36% more expensive ($30,000 vs. $22,000).
 We expect this is representative at this scale, but diminishes with scale.

 For computing services, we list the cheapest price for renting the instance for a long period, with no additional features.
 We do not include spot prices.

-For supercomputers, we list costs cited, which don’t tend to come with elaboration.
+For supercomputers, we list costs cited where we could find them, which don’t tend to come with elaboration.
 We expect that they only include upfront costs, and that most of the costs are for hardware.

 We have not included the costs of energy or other ongoing expenses in any prices.
 Non-energy costs are hard to find, and we suspect a relatively small and consistent fraction of costs.
-Energy costs appear to be around 10% of hardware costs.
-For instance, the Intel Xeon E5-2699 uses 527.8 watts and costs $5,190.1 Over three years, with $0.05/kWh this is $694, or 13% of the hardware cost.
-Titan also uses 13% of its hardware costs in energy over three years.2 We might add these costs later for a more precise estimate.
+In 2015 we estimated energy costs to be around 10% of hardware costs.1

-To our knowledge we report only empirical performance figures from benchmark tests, rather than theoretical maximums.
-We sometimes use figures for LINPACK and sometimes for DGEMM benchmarks, depending on which are available.
-Geekbench in particular does not use the common LINPACK, but LINPACK relies heavily on DGEMM, suggesting DGEMM is fairly comparable.
-We guess they differ by around 10%.3
+We are interested in empirical performance figures from benchmark tests, but often the only data we could find was for theoretical maximums.
+We try to use figures for LINPACK and sometimes for DGEMM benchmarks, depending on which are available.
+LINPACK relies heavily on DGEMM, suggesting DGEMM is fairly comparable.2

 Central processing units (CPUs)